jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Getting-Started/Create-RDS-Instance.md

 ![Connection Instance 2](../../../image/RDS/Create-Instance-2.png)

 - Deployment Mode: Currently, it supports single-availability zone deployment and multi-availability zone deployment.
-   - Multiple Availability Zone: The primary and secondary databases are located in different availability zones, with higher availability; if an availability zone fails, the entire instances can still provide services.
+   - Multiple Availability Zones: The primary and secondary databases are located in different availability zones, with higher availability; if an availability zone fails, the entire instances can still provide services.
    - Single Availability Zone Deployment: The primary and secondary database are located in the same availability zone.
 If the availability zone fails, the entire instances cannot provide services.

 ![Connection Instance 3](../../../image/RDS/Create-Instance-3.png)